Environment, Social and Governance

 - Fostering direct relationships with key technology suppliers and partners.

-Our contract manufacturer VTech Holdings Limited (‘VTech’) is listed on the Hong Kong Stock Exchange and operates manufacturing facilities in mainland China and Malaysia.
+Our main contract manufacturer, VTech Holdings Limited (‘VTech’) is listed on the Hong Kong Stock Exchange and operates manufacturing facilities in mainland China and Malaysia.
 VTech publishes an annual Sustainability Report, which includes statements on ISO 9001 accreditation and compliance with Modern Slavery and Conflict Minerals regulation.
-Our other key suppliers and partners are all leading global technology companies and publish similar annual reports.
+Our other key suppliers and partners are leading global technology companies and publish similar annual reports.